EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 1. Implement a custom authentication handler that runs the authentication logic.
 2. Configure the new authentication handler, plugging it into ASP.NET Core's auth mechanisms.
-3. Secure certain endpoints via the Authorization attribure, specifying the scheme that we want to use to do so.
+3. Secure certain endpoints via the Authorization attribute, specifying the scheme that we want to use to do so.

 We'll do that next.